OFAI/GermEval2024-GerMS/site/index.md

 ## GermEval2024 Shared Task: GerMS-Detect -- Sexism Detection in German Online News Fora

+**UPDATE 2024-09-10**:

+* There is now a post-competition phase open for all subtasks on codabench!
+  * if you have already participated in a task before, you can now submit to the post-competition phase
+  * if you did not participate before please  [register your team](https://docs.google.com/forms/d/e/1FAIpQLSfgEL-SQrHAhZZjiYdJTGJyGTBPR7YfpDtYtAcGm4JkAMdEgg/viewform)
+  * if you have already registered your team you can submit to the post-competition phase
+  * if you did not apply for a subtask yet, you may need to do that first.

 **UPDATE 2024-07-26**:

 * The [program for the GermEval 2024 Task 1 GerMS-Detect Workshop](workshop) is now online